Merovex/verkilo-script/README.md

     alt="Works on" />
 </a>

+## Philosophy

+Novel writing should focus on the content, and let the formatting take care of itself.
+I believe in leveraging open-source to the extent practical.
+Since large-form fiction writing is straight text, Markdown is ideal.
+This may not be as well suited for non-fiction that relies heavily on tables.
+Provided the images are the right size (300 DPI), they should work fine.

 ## Features

 * Consolidates a (nested) Directory of Markdown files (*.md) into a single document in the following formats: